Annuity Tax Rules and Information

 - Guarantee of payments may not exceed the annuitant’s 91st birthday

-Payments must commence no later than 31 December of the year after purchase
+- Payments must commence no later than December 31st of the year after the purchase of the annuity

 - For Term Certain Annuities, the owner and payee must be the same person